yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 *a description of each work package (table 3.1a)*
 *a list of work packages (table 3.1b);*
+*a list of major deliverables (table 3.1c);*

+Table  3.1 a:	Work package description

+Work package number 	3	Start Date or Starting Event	Kick-off workshop 10/2014 Work package title	Collections as Interfaces Participant number
+Short name of participant	CYA
+Person/months per participant:	1/12

+Objectives : The objective is to build a network that bridges ICT to art that culminates in the first World ICT Fair, participate in the Fair both as the primary organizer and as a participant.

+Description of work (where appropriate, broken down into tasks), lead partner and role of participants CastYourArt will organize and participate in the World ICT Fair that will take place in Vienna in 2016, as well as the pilot Fair that will take place in Amsterdam in 2015.

+Deliverables (brief description and month of delivery) CastYourArt will use their network of electronic media, art, and museums to bring in new participants to the pilot fair in July 2015 and the complete World ICT Fair in July 2017.
+This will take place over time, starting in September 2014 and continuing throughout the process until the pilot Fair in July 2015.
+In October 2014, Wolfgang Haas will present himself and CastYourArt’s work at a 2 day kick-off workshop in Amsterdam that includes students, as well as other partners.
+He will connect what they do to the students' research.
+Related to the World ICT Fair, CastYourArt will make two short films documenting the process of one artist and one Fair participant from the humanities.
+These will be made between The films will examine integrating ICT into their contribution to the exhibition.
+Another film will be made by CastYourArt of the Fair itself.

-*a list of major deliverables (table 3.1c);* *graphical presentation of the components showing how they inter-relate (Pert chart or similar)*
+*graphical presentation of the components showing how they inter-relate (Pert chart or similar)*

 *Give full details.
 Base your account on the logical structure of the project and the stages in which it is to be carried out.
 Include details of the resources to be allocated to each work package.
 The number of work packages should be proportionate to the scale and complexity of the project.*

+Platform as Interface:

+Lab as Interface:

+Collections as Interfaces:

 *You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the Commission.*